dsaborg/sequence/README.md

 It aims to be roughly feature complete with sequential `Streams`, with additional convenience methods for advanced traversal and transformation.
-In particular it allows easier collecting into common `Collections` without `Collectors`, better handling of `Maps` with `Map.Entry` as first-class citizens, tighter integration with the rest of Java by being implemented in terms of `Iterable`, advanced partitioning, mapping and filtering methods, for example allowing you to peek at previous or next elements to make decisions during traversal. `Sequences` go to great lengths to be as lazy and late-evaluating as possible, with minimal overhead.
+In particular it allows easier collecting into common `Collections` without `Collectors`, better handling of `Maps` with `Pair` and `Map.Entry` as first-class citizens, tighter integration with the rest of Java by being implemented in terms of `Iterable`, and advanced partitioning, mapping and filtering methods, for example allowing you to peek at previous or next elements to make decisions during traversal. `Sequences` go to great lengths to be as lazy and late-evaluating as possible, with minimal overhead.

 `Sequences` use Java 8 lambdas in much the same way as `Streams` do, but is based on readily available `Iterables` instead of a black box pipeline, and is built for convenience and compatibility with the rest of Java.
 It's